micdr93/TheSteakeryPP4/README.md

 ### Code & Content
 * Code from [Oasis Hotels](https://github.com/Marchopkins96/oasis-hotels/tree/main) was used and modified for this project.
-* Images were created using Adobe Express
+* Images were created using Adobe Express and Adobe Stock.

 ### Acknowledgements